scottgal/lucidforums/readme.md

 ## 🤝 Contributing
 Contributions are welcome!
 - Fork the repo and open a PR.
-- Suggest improvements to threading, governance, or monetization models.
+- Suggest improvements to threading, governance, or monetisation models.
 - Share ideas for new charter templates.
+- Initial goal will be to dogfood the system by creating a few pilot communities.

 ---